 - Frequently Asked Questions

 Below is a step-by-step guide on how to lift the stone.
-Be forewarned: There is only one correct way to pick up a stone.
+Be forewarned: There is only one correct way to load a stone from the floor to your lap.
 There are secondary techniques out there that radically increase the stress on the lower back and are inefficient.
 Please skip them for your own safety.
+There are, however, multiple ways to load a stone from one’s lap to the platform, and choosing which comes down to personal preference.

 Stone weight is typically in a ratio to its size, so start with a few lighter stones.
+That said, once a stone weighs more than 130 kilograms (286 pounds), professional strongman Mitchell Hooper says the standard sizing for larger stones is either 20 to 22 inches.
 Also, it’s smart to wear long sleeves or wrap your forearms with athletic tape.
 The last thing you want to do is get cut up from a rough stone and have to deal with an infection.

 Step 1 — Grip the Stone